 We monitor projects that we fund, across their whole life cycle and use an audit process, based upon the Government's Gateway review system.
-Those staff undertaking these review audits will all be gateway trained via the Government's accredited Gateway training provider - Local Partnerships.

 The gateway process is a comprehensive best practice approach to project monitoring and is an established methodology to ensure robust standards of project delivery.
 Unless each key gateway stage is satisfied by delivery bodies, staged funding payments will not be released.
 On the basis of these findings, project delivery bodies will be called to account including by being asked to attend Investment Committee meetings.
 Funding may be withdrawn on the recommendations of the Investment Committee to the Board if evidence of adequate performance is not provided.
 In general, funding payments are released by Coast to Capital on a quarterly basis in arrears through completion of a quarterly claim form.